Chris1712/aish/README.md

 It'll try to return a command that you can inspect and then run.

 - Usage:
-  - `c help me get the sound from this video as an mp3`
+  - Basic example: `aish help me get the sound from this video as an mp3`
+  - We can prepend `nocall` to show us the prompt without calling out API

 ## Building
 Includes the normal gradle wrapper, so `./gradlew build` should work.